spencerlievens/prova/README.md

 Prova
 ====

-Prova is a distributed consensus system for asset token exchange written in Go (golang), based on [btcd](https://github.com/btcsuite/btcd).
+Prova is a distributed consensus system for digital asset tokens written in Go (golang).
+Prova was built to support RMG, a digitized form of gold introduced by [The Royal Mint](http://www.royalmint.com/rmg) and CME Group.
+Features include:

+ * Asset Issuance

+   Prova is a simple, single asset blockchain with asset issuance rather than mining.

+ * Multi-signature only

+   All accounts are multi-signature wallets.

+ * No “black holes”

+   The system enforces rules making it impossible to send to invalid or non-recoverable addresses

+ * Permissioned Participants

+   Prova can enforce only authorized validators and accounts.

+ * Trusted Technology

+   Prova is based on mature blockchain technologies.

+   The implementation is derived from [btcd](https://github.com/btcsuite/btcd).

 It downloads, validates, and serves a block chain using consensus rules for block acceptance.
 It includes a full block validation testing framework.